 The V60 is a great alternative to the Aeropress for home brewing if you’re looking for a much cleaner cup of coffee.
 The V60 will create a lighter bodied coffee, allowing delicate notes and flavours to come through.
-For full bodied coffees, such as our Dark Arches, an Aeropress is a great choice, whereas a fruity African single origin offers characteristics perfect for a pour over brew method, such as V60 or Chemex.
+For full bodied coffees, such as our House Blend, an Aeropress is a great choice, whereas a fruity African single origin offers characteristics perfect for a pour over brew method, such as V60 or Chemex.

 In terms of how the coffee is processed, washed coffees lend themselves very well to the V60.
 On the other hand, Natural and Honey Processed coffees usually go very well with the Aeropress method, given the thinner paper filtration and how it then allows a percentage of coffee oils through its filtration to add texture and mouthfeel to the brew.

 In terms of taste, it completely depends on your preference – some will prefer the Aeropress, others will prefer the V60 – it’s a matter of mood and the level of richness of texture you’re looking for in that particular brew.
 We enjoy using both brew methods as depending on the type of coffee, and what kind of brew you want to achieve, both have their advantages and are worthy of a place in any home barista’s cupboard.

 If you are interested in coaxing out a very clean and flavoursome cup of coffee, then a V60 is certainly worth looking into.